protoloft/klipper_z_calibration/README.md

 "klipper": `${HOME}/klipper`.

 >:point_up: **NOTE:** Currently, there is a dummy systemd service installed
-> to satisfy moonraker's update manager which also restarts Klipper.
+> to satisfy moonraker's update manager which also restarts Klipper after an
+> update.

 ## How To Test It